seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Your leave, sweet Cressid!

 **PANDARUS**
-Leave! an you take leave till to-morrow morning,–
+Leave! an you take leave till to-morrow morning,--

 **CRESSIDA**
 Pray you, content you.